AnonymousAlligator/1531Project/src/assumptions.md

 channel_leave:
 -If all users leave a certain channel, that channel will be deleted from the Flockr.

--If an owner leaves the channel, then then user who has spent the most time in the channel becomes the owner of the channel.
+-If an owner leaves the channel and they are the only owner, they will receive an error prompting them to make another user a memeber of the channel.

 channel_join:
 -Creating a channel will automatically add the user as a member of the channel.